Aulis Sallinen: Childhood and studies

 Sallinen was born in Salmi.
-During his childhood the family moved several times for his father's work, and during Evacuation of Finnish Karelia in 1944 the family relocated to Uusikaupunki, where Aulis Sallinen attended his schools.
+During his childhood the family moved several times for his father's work, and during the Evacuation of Finnish Karelia in 1944 the family relocated to Uusikaupunki, where he went to school.

-His first instruments were violin and piano.
-He would play both jazz and classical music.
-He was known to be extremely creative and spent much time during his teenage years improvising.
+His first instruments were the violin and the piano.
+He learned to play both jazz and classical music.
+He spent much time during his teenage years improvising.
 After a while, he began writing his ideas down on paper and began serious composition.
-He attended the Sibelius Academy of Music and studied with a number of prestigious teachers such as Aarre Merikanto and Joonas Kokkonen.
+He attended the Sibelius Academy of Music and studied with a number of teachers such as Aarre Merikanto and Joonas Kokkonen.

 Early career and operas

 After graduating, Sallinen took a position as composition teacher at the Sibelius Academy and continued composing.
-Among his pupils were i.e. the Austrian-born Finnish composer Herman Rechberger and Jouni Kaipainen.
-He was appointed as the general manager of the Finnish Radio Symphony Orchestra in 1960 and held the position until 1969.
+Among his pupils were Jouni Kaipainen and the Austrian-born Finnish composer Herman Rechberger.

+Sallinen was appointed as the general manager of the Finnish Radio Symphony Orchestra in 1960 and held the position until 1969.
 He was the chairman of the board of the Society of Finnish Composers between 1971 and 1974.
-Though he was a known teacher and was on many boards of directors, his compositions were not particularly noted until he was made "Artist Professor" by the Finnish government in 1976, letting him concentrate on composing.
+Though he was a known teacher and was on many boards of directors, his compositions were not particularly noted until 1976, when he was made "Artist Professor" by the Finnish government, allowing him to concentrate on composing.

-Sallinen's first opera Ratsumies (The Horseman) premiered at the Savonlinna Opera Festival in 1975.
-Together with Joonas Kokkonen's The Last Temptations (1975) it started a golden era of modern Finnish opera.
+Sallinen's first opera, Ratsumies, known in English as The Horseman, premiered at the Savonlinna Opera Festival in 1975.
 His second opera, Punainen viiva (The Red Line), was commissioned by the Finnish National Opera.
 Sallinen's next opera, Kuningas lähtee Ranskaan (The King Goes Forth to France), was a joint commission by Covent Garden and the Finnish National Opera.